 Bloating, AKA “food baby”, is not the worst concern when breaking Keto.
 We all feel bloated from time-to-time.
 What is a shame for those following a Ketogenic Diet, is that when you change your diet drastically (i.e. from eating limited carbs, to heavy carbs) you are more likely to feel like you’re having food BABIES (added bloat).
 Carbohydrates that contain gluten often times cause inflammation.
 Adding gluten back into your diet can cause some gastrointestinal discomfort followed up by inconsistent bowel movements and diarrhea (5).
 After some time, your body can become regular again after it adjusts, but depending on how your body interacts with gluten and carbohydrates, you may experience things a bit different than the next person (prolonged symptoms).

 Sharing food and eating socially matters a lot to me personally.
 My biggest drawback with following a Ketogenic Diet is that I miss out on traditional holiday favorites made with love by my in-laws (my MIL makes the best pineapple stuffing) or celebratory cake for a friend’s birthday, and more.
 While it’s easy to feel FOMO or like an outcast, remember that even the smallest slip up of carbs can set you back days/weeks on your journey.
 During my vacation and the holidays I recognized and lived in the moments of eating food together as a family and not needing to alter something or substitute anything (I still preferred no added sugar and healthier items, but I didn’t follow keto).
-Friends and family would mention, “I don’t think you can eat this…” and I’d be able to reply with, “not normally – but today I can!”.
+Friends and family would mention, “I don’t think you can eat this…” and I’d be able to reply with, “not normally – but today I can!” (visit my Keto Food List).
 It was almost a relief to them, too, that they didn’t leave me out.
 Food is meant to be shared and enjoyed– so if you ever break keto for a small amount of time make sure you plan and ENJOY these moments.
 Just saying that, I realize my relationship with food is so much healthier than ever.